Food-Forest-Sardegna/release/README.md

 Next press the **Enter** button.
 Now type **:qa!** and press **Enter** to get back into the writing mode.

 **Note**: if something went wrong during the editing or you don't wanna to save it, just press Esc and type **:qa!** to exit by pressing the Enter button after.
 Use the command **sudo vi mainnet.conf** again to edit the file if necessary.
+Be ensure your server must have latest or mentioned java version as mentioned in Step 3.

 Now to start the node simply use the following command:
 >java -jar fft-all-1.5.3.jar mainnet.conf